joshmode/dawgTracker/README.md

 ## Notes & Limitations

 - Data is erased at shutdown.
 Will create an SQL database for future plans.
+(EDIT: resolved with backend implementation)
-- Daily food tracking resets automatically based on the date.
+- Daily food tracking, vitals resets automatically based on the date.